r-lib/lintr/README.md

 exclude_end: "# End Exclude Linting"
 ```

-You can create an configuration file for `lintr` that ignores all linters that show at least one error with the following command:
+With the following command, you can create a configuration file for `lintr` that ignores all linters that show at least one error:

 ```r
 library(magrittr)